Updated June 19, 2023

 - Quickly record audio (including a whole lecture).

 - Organize your life with even better lists.
 (Easily manage assignments, schedules, activities, etc.)

 - Quickly add footnotes and other annotations to your PowerPoint slides and Word files.

 - Share all that you’ve captured with your social group.
 (We’ve already talked about this).

-- Collaborate together using cloud computing resources, share online and across devices.
+- Collaborate using cloud computing resources, and share online and across devices.